cloudmesh-community/book/chapters/msg/graphql.md

 ]
 ```

-Start your server using the command
+Start your server using the command.

 ```bash
 $ python manage.py runserver